alejandrocosta1988/project-calculator/README.md

 ##### `captureUserOperation(Scanner input)`
 Method to capture an integer from the user.
 This integer is used by the `mainApp` to select the corresponding operation.

+##### `captureIfUserWantsToKeepComputing(Scanner input)`
+Method to capture a String from the user.
+The method checks if the input String is 'n'.
+If it is 'n', it will return a boolean false.
+If the String is other than 'n', it will return boolean true.
+The boolean value will be used by the `mainApp` to keep or to stop computations.

 ### The `Messages` class

 ### The `mainApp` class